MelanieNiu/Mini-essay-8/README.md

 ## Overview

 This repo discusses the relevant topic of missing data in data research and reviews some of the common strategies to address them.
-This mini essay is written in response to the tutorial exercise outlined in the book "Tell Stories with Data" by Rohan Alexander and can be accessed at https://tellingstorieswithdata.com/11-eda.html#tutorialLinks to an external site.
+This mini essay is written in response to the tutorial exercise outlined in the textbook "Tell Stories With Data" by Rohan Alexander and can be accessed at https://tellingstorieswithdata.com/11-eda.html#tutorial.

 This README document explains the motivation for this repo and the repo files structure.